 Abstentions and broker non-votes will be considered present for purposes of determining the presence of a quorum.
 An abstention represents a stockholder's affirmative choice to decline to vote on a proposal.
 Generally, a "broker non-vote" occurs on a matter when a broker is not permitted to vote on the matter without voting instructions from the beneficial owner and voting instructions are not given.
-Under the rules of the New York Stock Exchange (the "NYSE"), without voting instructions from the beneficial owners, brokers will have discretion to vote on the ratification of the appointment of our independent auditors (proposal no. 2) but not on the election of Class I directors (proposal no. 1) or the advisory vote on the compensation of our named executive officers (proposal no. 3).
+Under the rules of the New York Stock Exchange (the "NYSE"), without voting instructions from the beneficial owners, brokers will have discretion to vote on the ratification of the appointment of our independent auditors (proposal no. 2) but not on the election of Class II directors (proposal no. 1), the advisory vote on the compensation of our named executive officers (proposal no. 3) or the advisory vote on the frequency of future advisory votes to approve the compensation of our named executive officers (proposal no. 4).
 Therefore, in order for your voice to be heard, it is important that you vote.
 We strongly encourage you to vote - every vote is important.
 Please see "How many shares are required to approve the proposals being voted upon at the Annual Meeting?" below for details concerning how abstentions and broker non-votes will be counted for each proposal.